ssfsx17/ffpnp/Jobs/JobDetails/MagitekPilot.md

 ### Magitek Systems T7

 DD (2 AP) (multi) - No effect when the action first occurs.
-On your next action, it causes Agility * Level * 0.5 damage, ignoring Evasion and Defense.
+On your next action, it causes Agility * Level * 0.5 physical damage to all enemies, ignoring Evasion and Defense.

 ### Magitek Systems T8

 Armor Ejection (1 AP) (self-only) - Causes Boost Attack, Float, Haste, Broken Armor, and Broken Helmet status (6).

+Photon Stream (2 AP) (special) - Attack all enemies in the front row.

 ### Magitek Systems T9

+Magitek Core Cannon Blast (4 AP) (special) - Attack all enemies, except for those who have the Float status.

-Repair System (2 AP) (self-only) - Restores Agility * Level HP.
+Repair System (3 AP) (self-only) - Restores Agility * Level HP.

 ### Magitek Systems T10

-Napalm (5 AP) (single) - Agility * Level * 3 physical fire damage.
+Napalm (5 AP) (single) - Agility * Level * 3 physical fire damage, and attempt to cause Burning status.

 Link Attack (10 AP) (single) - Attack.
-Then, the rest of the party gets a free attack against the same target at -50 Accuracy.
+If successful, then the rest of the party gets a free attack against the same target at -50 Accuracy.